Agitu Ideo Gudeta

 Agitu Ideo Gudeta (Aggituu Ida'o Guddataa; አጊቱ ጉደታ; 1 January 1978 – 29 December 2020) was an Ethiopian Oromo farmer, entrepreneur, and environmentalist who immigrated to Italy after experiencing conflict due to her political activism against land grabbing by the military for international corporations.
 She established a goat farming operation using the indigenous breed Pezzata Mòchena to produce dairy and beauty products.
 Gudeta became a national symbol of environmentalism and successful refugee integration into Italian society by the press and politicians.
-She died violently in December 2020; Adams Suleiman, a Ghanaian seasonal worker she had hired, was charged with raping and murdering her.
+She was murdered in December of 2020; Adams Suleiman, a Ghanaian seasonal worker she had hired, was charged with raping and murdering her.

 Early life and education

 Agitu Ideo Gudeta was born on 1 January 1978 in Addis Ababa.
 She learned farming techniques from her grandparents who lived in the countryside.
 Gudeta graduated from the University of Trento with a degree in sociology.

 Career

 Gudeta returned to Ethiopia to work on sustainable agriculture initiatives.
 She led projects to organize farmers and decrease workloads through training, education, and machinery.
 Her aim was to ensure adequate incomes.
 Gudeta became a political activist involved in protests in Addis Ababa against unregulated industrialization and land grabbing by the government of Ethiopia on behalf of international corporations.